ADD CONDITION

 Pediatric Use

-For children aged 12 and older, you can apply the patch to the affected area by carefully removing the backing.
-The patch can be worn for up to 8 hours and can be repeated as needed, but no more than three times a day.
-Remember to discard the patch after a single use and reseal the pouch after opening to keep the remaining patches effective.
+For children aged 12 and older, you can apply the patch by carefully removing the backing and placing the sticky side on the affected area.
+The patch can be worn for up to 8 hours and may be repeated, but no more than three times a day.
+Remember to discard the patch after a single use and reseal the pouch to maintain its effectiveness.

 Geriatric Use